Anthony-Gambale/Pygame-3D/README.md

 Pygame 3D is a 3D renderer for Pygame.
 It uses Pygame's 2D rendering functions to display 3D models.

-This project is an experimental demo of a mathematical technique that I came up with.
-Using this technique, the renderer can skip the "view space" phase of traditional 3D rendering, saving a significant chunk of computation time.
+This project is a demo of a mathematical technique that I came up with.
+Using this technique, the "view space" step of traditional 3D rendering can be skipped.
+While this does save some computation time, the method requires more computation than a typical renderer in other areas, causing it to be roughly the same as a typical renderer in efficiency.

 ### Install and Run
 First, you will need to download the repository.
 If you have git installed, you can run: